novikov-borodin/data-rec/README.md

 recovery of 1D signals and 2D grey and color jpg images

-Novikov-Borodin A.V.
+1. Novikov-Borodin A.V.
 Mathematical Restoration of Signals and Images Using Test Trials: A Non-Blind Approach. - Computational Mathematics and Mathematical Physics, 2025, Vol. 65, No. 3, pp. 649–661. doi: 10.1134/S0965542524702105.
+2. Novikov-Borodin A.V.
+Using Test Trials of Processing Systems for Non-Blind Recovery of Signals and Images. - Journal of Data Science and Intelligent Systems, Sept.
+2025. doi: 10.47852/bonviewJDSIS52024990.

 for signal recovery: